MiltonIp/Alexa-Play-Despacito/README.md

 # Alexa-Play-Despacito
-This snippet of code/program plays Despacito when you say "This is so sad, Alexa play Despacito"
+This snippet of code plays Despacito when you say "This is so sad, Alexa play Despacito"

 To run (on Unix machines)